indexed-finance/docs/smart-contracts/oracle/lib/KeyIndex.md

 Every set of 256 keys in the value map is assigned a single index which records set values as bits, where 1 indicates the map has a value at a given key and 0 indicates it does not.

 The 'value map' is the map which stores the values with sequential keys.
-The 'key index' is the map which records the indices for every 256 keys in the value map.

 The 'key index' is the mapping which stores the indices for each 256 values in the map.
 For example, the key '256' in the value map would have a key in the key index of `1`, where the 0th bit in the index records whether a